tomwhartung/seeourminds.com/synonyms/ns.md

 - detail-oriented
 - down-to-earth
 - earth-bound
+- earthy
-- easy-going - esp. with Perceiving
+- easygoing - esp. with Perceiving
 - focused on details
 - happy-go-lucky - esp. with Perceiving
 - normal
-- noticing
 - open to new experiences - esp. with Perceiving
 - openness to experiences - esp. with Perceiving
 - need for sensory stimulation - esp. with Perceiving